What is a Design System?

 Design becomes part of your brand

 If you have a good design library that you consistently follow throughout your website and apps then it becomes part of your brand.
 When people see a Google product, they can tell by things like colors and buttons that it is a Google product.
 If done right, your users will better remember and recognize your brand.
+By investing in brand design, logo generator, layouts, and styles, you ultimately invest in building brand recognition.

 Examples of Good Design Systems